ARCHEOASTRONOMIA LIGUSTICA

 spostamenti sullo zodiaco dei punti equinoziali;

-la successione dei segni è quella consueta ma quello da cui inizia la sequenza
+cui la successione dei segni è quella consueta ma quello da cui inizia la

 6 alcuni simboli del dio